Ladysnake/Ladysnake.github.io/wiki/rats-mischief.md

 - **Rat Kid** (A Hat in Time)

-  Rat Kids are a special rat type as they can be dyed just like sheep in order to variate their skins, resulting in 16 different versions.
+  Rat Kids are an especially special rat type as they can be dyed just like sheep in order to variate their skins, resulting in 16 different versions.
 Breeding 2 Rat Kids will also spawn a new, unnamed Rat Kid instead of a normal pet rat.

 ![Special Rat Types](rats-mischief/SpecialRatTypes.png)